JHCDigital/Norman-Studio-Speaker-Series/README.md

 # JHC Exhibit
 ## Curated by Shawn Stermer & Sherrard Ceglia

-.ve-media gh:JHCDigital/Norman-Studio-Speaker-Series/IMG_3993.JPG right width=80% height=100px caption="Exhibit with film posters and other artifacts of Jacksonville's film history"
+.ve-media gh:JHCDigital/Norman-Studio-Speaker-Series/IMG_3993.JPG right width=80% height=100px caption="Exhibit with film posters and other artifacts of Jacksonville's film history."

 The Jacksonville History Center highlighted Norman Studios' presentation with an exhibit displayed during the event.
 On prominent display was an early 1900s film projector with accompanying film reels.
 There were several references to Norman Studio's most famous productions through the form of photographs and newspaper clippings as well as a promotional poster for "Black Gold."
 Along with those were three business cards relating to Norman Studios and Norman Laboratories.
 Two books that featured Norman Studio as well as prolific film figures were also on display, including *Richard E. Norman and Race Filmmaking* by Barbara Tepa Lupack and *The First Hollywood: Florida and the Golden Age of Silent Filmmaking* by Shawn C. Bean.
 Each item was carefully curated by the Jacksonville History Center's Research Archivist, Shawn Stermer.
 A sensitivity notice was posted as some of the artifacts held outdated verbiage.
 #

-.ve-media gh:JHCDigital/Norman-Studio-Speaker-Series/IMG_3987%20-%20Copy.JPG left caption="Exhibit with newspaper clippings, books, and a film projector"
+.ve-media gh:JHCDigital/Norman-Studio-Speaker-Series/IMG_3987%20-%20Copy.JPG left caption="Exhibit with newspaper clippings, books, and a film projector."

-.ve-media gh:JHCDigital/Norman-Studio-Speaker-Series/IMG_3982.JPG right width=100% caption="Research Archivist Shawn Stermer stands proudly next to the exhibit"
+.ve-media gh:JHCDigital/Norman-Studio-Speaker-Series/IMG_3982.JPG right width=100% caption="Research Archivist Shawn Stermer stands proudly next to the exhibit."

 # Event Reception